oubiwann/lfetool/doc/manual/info.rst

     $ lfetool info path

-``info installdir``
+``info plugins``
-,,,,,,,,,,,,,,,,,,,
+,,,,,,,,,,,,,,,,

-This command returns the ``lib`` directory for the installed/active version of Erlang:
+This command returns a list of tuples representing the plugins that lfetool was able to find (both standard lfetool plugins, as well as user-supplied lfetool plugins):

 .. code:: shell

-    $ lfetool info installdir
+    $ lfetool info plugins

 ``info version``